ASaiM/framework/README.md

 information about the configuration.
 The tool population is a long task.

 The Galaxy instance can be then browse on [http://127.0.0.1:8080/](http://127.0.0.1:8080/).
+After registration with admin account (email: `asaim-admin@asaim.com`), you can follow the tool installation in Admin -> Manage installed tools.

+## Stop Galaxy

 Galaxy will run in background.
 To stop it: